-The most basic form of game theory model assumes that the players (humans, in the case), are rational actors trying maximize some utility function.
-For example, they might be trying to maximise their personal wealth.
+The most basic form of game theory model assumes that the players (humans, in this case), are rational actors trying to maximize some utility function.
+They might be trying to maximize their personal wealth.
 Experiments can then test these predictions by having actual individuals play the games, either in person or on a computer.
 Participants may be given real money, and allowed to play the game, and the strategies they adopt can be observed or measured.
-Do they maximise their wealth?
+Do they maximize their wealth?
 Or do they give away more money than would be expected if they were maximizing their own wealth alone?
 Are they cooperative?

-Field work can also look how people behave in real life, for example by looking at what they do in game shows, or measuring church donations, etc. Finally, comparative work can look across cultures or institutions to see how they differ in cooperative strategies.
+Field work can also examine how people behave in real life, for example, by looking at what they do in game shows, or measuring church donations.
+Finally, comparative work can look across cultures or institutions to see how they differ in cooperative strategies.
 However, all of these deserve a few grains of salt before proceeding.